 It is essential that I must be approved by everyone for whatever I do.

-Yes, I do prefer being approved over being criticised.
+Yes, I do prefer being approved over being criticized.
 But my self worth should not depend on the approval of others.
 Rather, I should turn inside and reach out for my self-respect and hold it firmly; not letting it go to gain the appreciation of others.